Maitake Mushroom: Research Shows Powerful Benefits for The Body

 FIND MAITAKE WITH OTHERS IN OUR IMMUNE-FOCUSED FORMULA

 Want to experience these benefits firsthand?
-Look no farther than our Optimal Immune formula.
+Optimal Immune is our flagship immune formulation.

-Maitake mushroom is but one of the ingredients in our extract formula’s star-studded lineup of botanicals, each carefully chosen for its support by research to strengthen the immune system.
+Maitake mushroom is but one of the ingredients, each carefully chosen for its support by research to strengthen the immune system.

 Our formula also includes: